 “Show some respect,” I say mock-seriously.
 “Without video games, I wouldn’t have a context for a fantasy-world life.
 I’d cower and hide instead of learning skills and looking for items.”
 I draw my dagger, slash the air, then make it disappear with a sleight of hand twist.
 “See?
 I’m probably like a fourth-level fighter/thief.”

 Gyrax laughs.
 “Who knew that Diablo and Skyrim could prepare your mind for interplanar travel?”

 “I know, right?
 Elder Scrolls V was a hint from the Universe.”

 His face turns thoughtful.
 “It very well could have been.
 Existence works in mysterious ways.”

 I respond with a shrug.

-We keep going, watching the horizon give way to the city of Naversé.
+We continue walking, watching the horizon give way to Naversé.
 Half our world—the prairie on our left—is still ablaze.
-Warped air rolls off the flames, dotted by sparks caught in the wind.
-Despite the devastation, I feel completely at ease.
+Distorted air rolls off the fire, dotting the wind with drifting sparks.
+Despite the inferno, I feel completely at ease.

-It’s all gonna burn, but something will eventually grow in its place.
+It’s all going to burn, but something will eventually grow in its place.
 Something good, hopefully.